NYCPlanning/data-engineering-code-interview/README.md

 - load the `data/raw.csv` into a database of your choice, name the table `sample_311`, make sure this process is captured in a script.
 - perform the same aggregation in **Task 2** in SQL and store the results in a table (same name as the corresponding csv file)

-> Note: Depends on your preference, you can use [SQLite](https://docs.python.org/3/library/sqlite3.html) or [Postgres](https://www.postgresql.org/), please document your decisions and rationale.
+> Note: Depends on your preference, you can use or [Postgres](https://www.postgresql.org/) is prefered, however, if you are familiar with [SQLite](https://docs.python.org/3/library/sqlite3.html) (much easier to set up and use), you can use it too.

 ### Task 6: Spatial SQL